grafana/plugin-ui/src/components/Auth/README.md

 # Auth component

-Auth component is meant to replace the old `DataSourceHttpSettings` component which has a number of UX issues.
-At the moment component is stored here in `@grafana/plugin-ui` so that it can be used in external datasources regardless of Grafana version (Enterprise datasources must support at least 2 latest major Grafana versions).
+Auth component is meant to replace the old [`DataSourceHttpSettings`](https://github.com/grafana/grafana/blob/d02aee24795aecc09efa6d81e35b25d8f151bb25/packages/grafana-ui/src/components/DataSourceSettings/DataSourceHttpSettings.tsx) component which has a number of UX issues.
+The new component is stored here in `@grafana/plugin-ui` so that it can be used in external datasources regardless of Grafana version (Enterprise datasources must support at least 2 latest major Grafana versions).

-In the new component only one authentication method can be selected at a time and all TLS options are located in a separate section and can be added on top of any selected authentication method.
+In the new component only one authentication method can be selected at a time and all TLS options are located in a separate section and can be added to any selected authentication method.

-It is also possible to extend the component with custom Auth method.
-Read more in the "Adding custom Auth method" section.
+It is also possible to extend the component with custom auth methods.

-This is how it looks like:
+Screenshots of the component:

 <img src="./docs-img/screenshot-auth.png" width="600">

 <img src="./docs-img/screenshot-auth-select.png" width="600">

-## Replacing the old [DataSourceHttpSettings](https://github.com/grafana/grafana/blob/d02aee24795aecc09efa6d81e35b25d8f151bb25/packages/grafana-ui/src/components/DataSourceSettings/DataSourceHttpSettings.tsx) component with the new one
+## Replacing the old DataSourceHttpSettings component with the new one

 Even though the new component has completely different props shape, there is a special utility that takes the legacy props and returns the new props.

 > ❗️Note: The new component only takes care about the Auth section of the old component (see screenshot above).
-So the HTTP section (URL, Allowed cookies, Timeout) need to be added alongside the new component separately when needed.
+So the HTTP section of the old component (URL, Allowed cookies, Timeout) should be added alongside the new component separately when needed.

 **Example**: